Getting to 100 followers on Facebook, Instagram, and Twitter (Quickly)

 Similar to Twitter, you’ll need to make sure your profile is set up correctly before you engage in growing your following.
 Also, try to post a minimum of nine photos to show others you’re active.

-A word of caution here: while Influx will grow your following, they’ll also leave you with a huge ratio disparity.
-You’re likely to get a few hundred followers, but be left following 1000+ users.
-To get your ratio back in balance, connect your account to an app like Followers Pro For Instagram.
+Similar to Twitter, you need to make sure you have an even follower/following ratio.
+To get your ratio in balance, connect your account to an app like Followers Pro For Instagram.
 The app let’s you unfollow up to 60 people per hour, so you can dwindle down that following and be left with a good ratio.

 I’m sounding repetitive here, but set up your profile properly first, and post regularly.